fish-face/quasselgrep/README.md

 Requirements
 ---

-The python dateutil library is a requirement, and can be installed with pip:
+Mandatory:

-	# pip install python-dateutil
+- python-dateutil

-To run quasselgrep as a server or client, you'll need python's crypto module.
-For instance, on Debian-based systems, run:

-	# apt-get install python-crypto
+Optional:
+- python-crypto (to run as client/server)
+- psycopg2 (for PostgreSQL support)

 Installation
 ---

 You don't need to install quasselgrep to use it but it might be more convenient.
-To do so run:
+Install it via your system's package manager.

+If a package is not available for your OS, you can install it with pip:

 	# sudo pip install .

 from the root directory.
-You can also install it as a local user, or by directly running setup.py, of course.
+You can also install it as a local user or in a virtualenv or by directly running setup.py.
 Having done this you will be able to run the `quasselgrep` command at the shell.
 If you don't install it like this, either use:

 	$ ./launch.py <options>